 Home Heating Bill Payment Assistance

-Low Income Home Energy Assistance Program (LIHEAP) and the Percentage of Income Payment Plan (PIPP) programs opened October 1, 2018.
-PIPP applications will be taken until December 31, 2018, or until funding is exhausted.
-LIHEAP will end May 31, 2019 or when funds are exhausted.
+Low Income Home Energy Assistance Program (LIHEAP) and the Percentage of Income Payment Plan (PIPP) programs opened October 1, 2019.
+PIPP applications CLOSED December 31, 2019.
+LIHEAP will end June 30, 2020 or when funds are exhausted.

-The priority period for households with a Senior (age 60 or older) or households with someone receiving disability begins October 1, 2018.
+The priority period for households with a Senior (age 60 or older) or households with someone receiving disability will reopen October 1, 2020.

-To qualify, households must have income equal to or less than 150% of the poverty level.
-For example: A single-person household can qualify with a gross monthly income of up to $1,518, twoperson household $2,058, three-person household $2,598 and four-person household $3,138.
+To qualify, households must have income equal to or less than 150% of the federal poverty level.
+For example: A single-person household can qualify with a gross monthly income of up to $1,467; two-person household; $1,983, three-person household $2,498; and four-person household $3,013.

-Documentation required at application is a photo ID, proof of income for the 30-days prior to the appointment, Social Security cards for all household members, and a current utility bill.
+Documentation required: photo ID, proof of income for the 30-days prior to the appointment, Social Security cards for all household members, and current gas and electricity bills.